OTTOMAN VIGNETTE—REVISED WITH MINOR REFINEMENTS

 The ensuing policies are anything but haphazard.
 Immediately after the conquest, Mehmed ransoms some prisoners himself and allows them to remain; shortly thereafter, he issues edicts ordering the transfer of Muslim, Christian, and Jewish households from other parts of the empire to repopulate the city.¹⁵ These forced migrations (sürgün) are often paired with inducements: tax reductions, grants of land or lodging, the allocation of specific quarters to particular confessional groups.¹⁶ Over time, as İnalcık and others document, the state layers voluntary migration on top of these coerced movements, creating a city in which Muslim, Greek Orthodox, Armenian, and Jewish neighborhoods are distinct yet economically interdependent.¹⁷ By the end of Mehmed's reign, Constantinople's population likely exceeded its late Byzantine levels, and the city had resumed its role as a major commercial and administrative center of the eastern Mediterranean.¹⁸

 This is not a melting pot.
 Confessional lines remain salient and legally encoded in what would become the millet system—formal recognition of religious communities as corporate bodies under their own religious leaders, with jurisdiction over internal affairs, education, and family law.
 The foundations of this structure are visible in Mehmed's charters to the Patriarch and other communal heads, though the system would be more fully elaborated under later sultans.
 At the same time, it is not a simple story of zero‑sum domination.
 Mehmed's word–deed pattern here illustrates the thin virtues already identified: systemic planning, structured openness to difference, and conditional tolerance as tools for building a multi‑faith modus vivendi under autocratic rule.
-The empire that emerges is hierarchical, often harsh, and never liberal in any meaningful sense.
+The empire that emerges is hierarchical, often harsh, and far from egalitarian.
 Yet for centuries it sustains a dense, multi‑confessional urban life in its capital and across its provinces under conditions that, on many alternative paths, could easily have yielded depopulation, expulsion, or permanent low‑grade religious war.

 5. Fratricide as Limit Case

 It is precisely against this background that the law of fratricide must be read—not as an awkward detail to be explained away, but as a dark counterpoint.
-Mehmed's kanunname does not merely record a brutal custom; it explicitly authorizes whoever ascends the throne to kill his brothers "for the order of the world" (nizâm‑i 'âlem), and states that "the majority of the ulema have approved this procedure."¹⁹ Later Ottoman jurists labor to justify the article using the familiar tools of maslaha (public interest), "lesser of two evils" reasoning, and the Qurʾanic dictum that "fitna is worse than killing," presenting the elimination of rival princes as a measure adopted in the name of public order.²⁰
+Mehmed’s kanunname does not merely record a brutal custom; it explicitly authorizes whoever ascends the throne to kill his brothers “for the order of the world” (nizâm‑i ʿâlem), and states that “the majority of the ulema have approved this procedure.”¹⁹ Before codifying the practice, Mehmed himself had already ordered the blinding of two brothers and the execution of an infant half‑brother, and his law then generalizes this logic into a standing rule of dynastic governance.²⁰a Later Ottoman jurists labor to justify the article using the familiar tools of maslaha (public interest), “lesser of two evils” reasoning, and the Qurʾanic dictum that “fitna [i.e. civil strife] is worse than killing,” presenting the elimination of rival princes as a measure taken in the name of public order.²⁰

-By almost any Tier‑2 standard one might bring to bear—including those of Christianity, Buddhism, Hinduism, Confucianism, Taoism, humanism, and, crucially here, the Qurʾan and Sharia as understood within the empire itself—deliberately killing non‑rebellious or infant brothers is a grave sin.
-Ottoman legal discussions themselves acknowledge that the execution of non‑rebelling princes pushes the limits of Sharia, conflicting with basic norms against killing innocents and punishing one person for another's potential sins.²¹ Jurists distinguish between executing a brother in open rebellion (treated as uncontroversially legal), killing one clearly preparing revolt (debated but sometimes shoehorned into the law of rebelliousness), and killing non‑rebellious or infant princes merely for their potential to cause future fitna (the most contentious category).²² Some scholars refuse to endorse the broadest applications; others acquiesce under political pressure, and the kanunname itself conspicuously concedes that only "most" jurists approve.²³
+By almost any Tier‑2 standard one might bring to bear—including those of Christianity, Buddhism, Hinduism, Confucianism, Taoism, humanism, and, crucially here, the Qurʾan and Sharia as understood within the empire itself—deliberately killing non‑rebellious or infant brothers counts as a grave moral transgression.
+Ottoman legal discussions themselves acknowledge that the execution of non‑rebelling princes pushes the limits of Sharia, conflicting with basic norms against killing innocents and punishing one person for another’s potential wrongdoing.²¹Jurists distinguish between executing a brother in open rebellion (treated as uncontroversially legal), killing one clearly preparing revolt (debated but sometimes shoehorned into the law of rebelliousness), and killing non‑rebellious or infant princes merely for their potential to cause future fitna (i.e. civil strife), the most contentious category.²² Some scholars refused to endorse the broadest applications; others acquiesced under political pressure, and Mehmed’s kanunname itself pointedly specifies that “the majority of the ʿulema have approved this procedure,” a vague assertion that obscures how many jurists actually agreed and on what grounds

 FOOTNOTES